 The high-school drop outs who sell universal life insurance will cry foul over RRSPs and the recent TFSA instruments.
 Fact is, educated financial advisers and market executives would never recommend UL for fear of being ridiculed by their peers.

-To put into perspective, the advent of the Tax Free Savings Account (TFSA) should render universal life obsolete because its supposed tax benefits have been replaced by an investment vehicle with less restrictions and cost.
+To put into perspective, the advent of the Tax Free Savings Account (TFSA available in Canada) should render universal life obsolete because its supposed tax benefits have been replaced by an investment vehicle with less restrictions and cost.

 TFSAs Should Render UL Obsolete